tfbcarter/sturdy-octo-spoon/README.md

 # sturdy-octo-spoon
-If your are reading this then the program is working.
+If you are reading this then the program is working.
 Thanks